What is liquid fund ? 5 things you must know about it.

 But, you will have cash in your hand faster than selling a property.

 Now, again the same question.
-Is bank savings and FD liquid assets ?
+Are bank savings and FD liquid assets?

 Back to our liquid funds.
 Question may arise

-Big corporate houses with good credit ratings and government raises money for the short term by issuing short term papers.
+Big corporate houses with good credit ratings and governments raise money for the short term by issuing short-term papers.

 Because the paper’s maturity duration is short, like 14 days.
 Liquid funds are less risky.